The Purpose of Parks & Recreation

 Park facilities and recreation programs should contribute positively to an individual's leisure, but can never fulfill this need completely.
 However, local park and recreation agencies can help people develop their leisure interests, personal wellness, and positive lifestyle habits that promote a healthy, meaningful leisure lifestyle.
 The West Sacramento Parks & Recreation Department strives to provide meaningful recreational opportunities and quality facilities that allow for meaningful leisure, but ultimately we want to help West Sacramento residents develop healthy attitudes towards leisure and active lifestyles that will contribute to long, healthy, happy lives!

 The Recreation Division provides community members with a wide variety of recreation opportunities that can contribute to one's leisure lifestyle.
 They include: aquatics, children's programs (Discovery Preschool, KidZone, K.I.D.S.
-Camp and Camp Lakeside), teen programs (Club West Teen Center and summer Teen Camp), youth sports and adult sports, Active Aging Programs, leisure interest classes, recreation programs for individuals with special needs, and special events.
+Camp and Camp Lakeside), teen programs (Club West Teen Center and summer Teen Camp), youth sports and adult sports, Active Aging Programs, recreation programs for individuals with special needs, and various special events.
 The Recreation Division also handles facility rentals for facilities such as the Bridgeway Lakes Boathouse, the Civic Center Galleria, the Community Center, and the Recreation Center.